 The new century began rather auspiciously for the Cochrane district.
 The whole area was devoted to the raising of livestock.
 Cattle were selling for fifty dollars each and there was a brisk demand.
 The British Government had recently curtailed its beef purchases in Argentina owing to disease among the cattle there and the Canadian stock-growing community was enjoying a boom.
 Over thirteen hundred head of beef were shipped from Cochrane in 1900 and again in 1901.
 The Boer War kept the horse market healthy.
-(1) The sheep industry was a much less profitable one, but the only sheep rancher of any consequence.
+(1) The sheep industry was a much less (1) Annual Report of the Department of Agriculture, North West Territories, 1900 (53 and 58) and 1901, 87. profitable one, but the only sheep rancher of any consequence.
 Frank White, sold out in 1901.